The Alps

 Champex

-Gite Bron Abri is a freindly hut right outside of town.
+Gite Bon Abri is a friendly hut right outside of town.
 The owner or somebody from the staff is always there if you need any help or information about the area.
-You can play table tennis or petanque and there are several board games as well.
-It accommodate up to 59 people in summer and 52 in winter.
+You can play table tennis or petanque, or choose from a selection of board games.
+It can accommodate up to 59 people in summer.

 Hotel du Col de Fenetre